 To offer this support, the AEC exercises active oversight of core areas of the OIC's control and accountability framework.
 In so doing, the AEC will address high-level strategic issues, as well as ongoing operational issues, in the broad areas of both audit and evaluation.

 This serves as an important element to support the objectivity of the internal audit (IA) activity within the OIC and the neutrality of the evaluation function, and helps ensure that the results of internal audits and evaluations are incorporated into the OIC’s priority-setting and business and planning processes.

 The AEC, as a strategic resource to the Commissioner, also provides such advice and recommendations as may be requested by the Commissioner on specific emerging priorities, concerns, risks, opportunities and/or accountability reporting.

-The responsibilities of the AEC are reflective of both Treasury Board Secretariat's directives on Departmental Audit Committees and on the Evaluation Function for the Government of Canada.
+The responsibilities of the AEC are specifically identified in the OIC's Policy on Internal Audit and Policy on Evaluation and are reflective of both Treasury Board's directives on Departmental Audit Committees and on the Evaluation Function for the Government of Canada.

 There are nine (9) key areas of responsibility that the AEC is intended to address.
 They are:

 Review, with an appropriate risk-guided focus and cycle, the arrangements established by management to exemplify and promote public service values and to ensure compliance with laws, regulations and policies, and standards of ethical conduct.

 Review, with an appropriate risk-guided focus and cycle, the corporate risk profile and OIC risk management arrangements.

 Review, with an appropriate risk-guided focus and cycle, the OIC's internal control mechanisms, including adequacy of management-led audits.